 When the temperature in your tank isn’t just right, your leopard gecko can display all kinds of different behaviors.
 From lethargy, weakness, to aggression.
 You might see them display anything.
 Unfortunately, this is a common issue in not only the leopard gecko community but in the reptile community as a whole as well.

 For an issue like this, you’ll want to get your hands on a thermostat.
 All tanks should have them, but many people forget to get them when choosing their tank equipment.
-If you’re at all having problems with your tanks temperature levels, then I HIGHLY suggest picking one up here from Amazon.
+If you’re at all having problems with your tanks temperature levels, then I HIGHLY suggest picking one up here.

 Having the right temperature in your tank is absolutely detrimental to your leopard gecko’s health, so you need one in order to properly care for them and make sure they’re not receiving too much heat.